 RA is paid as part of the primary payment.
-As such, if the payment is able to be paid weekly, then the RA component can also be paid weekly.
+As such, if the primary payment is able to be paid weekly, then the RA component can also be paid weekly.
 Noting that if a recipient’s RA is paid with their FTB, they cannot have the RA paid weekly.

 Act reference: SS(Admin)Act section 123TH Priority needs

 Services Australia will conduct regular reviews of the person receiving weekly payments with the exception of recipients receiving Age or DSP.
 The frequency of the review will depend on the person's circumstances.
 Twelve months will be the maximum period for a person to receive weekly payments without a review.

 Other eligibility issues

 To be eligible for weekly payments a person must be an Australian resident, living in Australia.